AP 444: Teacher Development

 With respect to Professional Growth Plan development:

-4.1.
-Be based on the self-assessed learning needs, goals and objectives of the teacher;
+4. The Professional Growth Plan shall be based on the self-assessed learning needs, goals and objectives of the teacher; notably,

-5. The Growth Plan shall show a demonstrable relationship to the current Teaching Quality Standard.
+5. The Professional Growth Plan shall show a demonstrable relationship to the current Teaching Quality Standard.

 With respect to Teacher Development Review:

-6. Teachers shall submit the Growth Plan to the Principal for review and approval; notably,
+6. Teachers shall submit the Professional Growth Plan to the Principal for review and approval; notably,

 6.1.
-Principals shall establish the timelines for Growth Plan review;
+Principals shall establish the timelines for PGP review;

 6.2.
-Principals may recommend changes to the Growth Plan if it does not reflect the Teaching Quality Standard; and
+Principals may recommend changes to the PGP if it does not reflect the Teaching Quality Standard; and

 6.3.
-Principals may reject a Growth Plan that does not meet the criteria of section 4 of this Administrative Procedure.
+Principals may reject a PGP that does not meet the criteria of section 4 of this Administrative Procedure.

-7. The Principal shall meet with teachers to review Growth Plans at the onset of the year;
+7. The Principal shall meet with the teacher to review the Professional Growth Plan at the onset of the year; notably,

 7.1.
-Principals may meet with teachers again for review periodically throughout the year.
+Principals may schedule and meet with a teacher for periodic review of the PGP during the year.

 9. Principals shall submit a Professional Development Plan for their school that identifies school-specific areas for growth, for staff; specifically,